The async package allows you to write code that executes

 tracked, are constructed from the coroutine expression.
 In other words

-you could say that the async
+you could say that the async package implements a

 mini-language for describing state machines.